Wolkenstein: History

 The first cinema opened in 1919.
-In 1926, the town takes over operation of the health spa in Warmbad.
-In 1929, Wolkenstein was connected to the gas supply from Annaberg, and the local gas works was closed.
-In the same year, the new town hall is opened.
-From 1929 to 1931 a bypass road was built which necessitated a new bridge across the Zschopau river and the railway.
+In 1926, the town took over operation of the health spa in Warmbad.
+In 1929, Wolkenstein was connected to the gas supply from Annaberg, and the local gas works were closed.
+In the same year, the new town hall was opened.
+From 1929 to 1931 a bypass road was built, which necessitated a new bridge across the Zschopau river and the railway.

-An aerial attack in the night from 14 to 15 February 1945 kills six people, and destroys or damages more than 200 buildings.
+An aerial night attack from 14 to 15 February 1945 killed six people, and destroyed or damaged more than 200 buildings.

 Passenger services on the Pressnitz valley railway ended in 1984, freight services in 1986.
 The line was subsequently lifted.

 On 1 January 1999, the hitherto separate municipalities of Falkenbach, Gehringswalde, Hilmersdorf und Schönbrunn joined Wolkenstein.

 The area of the former paper mill was sold in summer 2003, and a supplier for the automotive, medical, and electrical industry started production of turned parts from there.